 Admissions Process

-All programs accept applications for a fall semester start.
+*Please note: All applications are for fall semester start only.

 Before Applying

-As you are preparing to apply, here are a few good things to be aware of:
+As you are preparing to apply, here are a few key things to be aware of:

 Prerequisite Courses